Welcome to the website of the Loddon Mallee Waste and Resource Recovery Group (LMWRRG).

 For information on education projects and campaigns run by the Group, and some tips and ideas on how to Reduce, Reuse and Recycle, please visit our Kerbside Pride website.

-Waste and Resource Recovery Implementation Plan Public Consultation has now closed
+Waste and Resource Recovery Implementation Plan approved by the Board

-Once completed the regional implementation plan will serve the following uses:
+Once complete the regional implementation plan will assist to achieve:

 For further information please click on the regional implementation plan link.